telerik/blazor-docs/components/pager/overview.md

 ## Creating Blazor Pager

-1. Add the `TelerikPager` tag to add the component to your razor page.
+1. Add the `TelerikPager` tag to a Razor file.

-1. Set its `Total` property to the number of items in the data source.
+1. Set the `Total` property to the number of items in the data source.

-1. Use the values of its `Page` and `PageSize` parameters to extract and render the desired subset of data.
+1. Use the values of its `Page` (one-way or two-way binding) and `PageSize` parameters to extract and render the desired subset of data.

 >caption Use the TelerikPager to paginate your own data and content.